mgrahamjo/cyanide/README.md

 ## Running the app

-On Mac, double-click `run.mac.command`.
-The first time you run it, you will need to right click and click 'open' to indicate that you trust the third-party application.
+On Mac, open the CyanIDE app.

-On Windows, double-click `run.windows.cmd`.
+On Windows, double-click `CyanIDE.cmd`.

 You will be prompted for the password to your RSA key before the app starts up at http://localhost:8000.